novotnyr/spring-amqp-retry-demo/README.markdown

 *   propagate exceptions to RPC client, if such scenario is used
 *   propagate exceptions to a dedicated error queue, when asynchronous scenario is used
-*   show validation of JSON content type and syntax for inbound messages.
-In addition, propagate exceptions to the client or dedicated error queue

 Retry Strategies
 ================